You are here

 3.8.5 Progress Reports

 A critical step in the case management for a client participating in a rehabilitation program is regular and timely reviewing and monitoring.
-Regular progress reporting by the rehabilitation service provider for all VVRS, MRCA and SRCA clients is mandated.
+Regular progress reporting by the rehabilitation service provider for all VVRS, MRCA and DRCA clients is mandated.

-The key tool for progress reporting is the Rehabilitation Progress Report which is DVA form D1330 and can be accessed through the DVA forms portal (this form applies for VVRS, MRCA and SRCA clients).
+The key tool for progress reporting is the Rehabilitation Progress Report which is DVA form D1330 and can be accessed through the DVA forms portal (this form applies for VVRS, MRCA and DRCA clients).

 Rehabilitation Coordinators may agree on a reporting period that is most appropriate to the client's circumstances.
 The maximum reporting period must not be more than every 6 months.
 It is essential that if significant issues arise, such as deterioration in a client's symptoms or conditions, or life changes that will impact on a client's rehabilitation progress, that rehabilitation providers are pro-active in contacting the client's Rehabilitation Coordinator and informing them.
 The agreed reporting period must be recorded in the client's R&C ISH case.